corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/corda-network/the-corda-network.md

 ## Support Service

-The Support Service is provided to participants and business network operators to manage and resolve inquiries and incidents relating to the Identity Service, Network Map Service and Notary Service.
+The Support Service is provided to participants and business network operators to manage and resolve inquiries and incidents relating to the Identity Service, Network Map service and Notary Service.